 Overall, you should pay attention to the general condition of the bike.
 Does it have matching tires, shiny paint and newer grips and seat covers?
 Motorcycle owners tend to either love or neglect their bikes.
 If you can tell the seller has taken care of the bike, then it’s probably in pretty good condition.
 On the other hand, if there are parts that haven’t been repaired or replaced for a while, it’s likely there could be other issues lurking.

-- If you’re a woman rider: Brands like Honda, Yamaha and Harley-Davidson have been adapting their motorcycles to fit the needs of women riders.
+- If you’re a woman rider.
+Brands like Honda, Yamaha and Harley-Davidson have been adapting their motorcycles to fit the needs of women riders.
 Buying a bike from a fellow woman rider could be beneficial in the way you ride.
 Look for sellers that are also women, so you can get a used bike that fits your needs!

-Whether this is your first motorcycle or you’re simply adding to your collection, make sure you have adequate Motorcycle Insurance.
+Whether this is your first used motorcycle or you’re simply adding to your collection, make sure you have adequate Motorcycle Insurance.
 Motorcycle insurance rates are usually less expensive than Car Insurance rates, and you want to be covered in case of an accident.
 Call an Insurance Specialist at 888.772.4247 to compare several Motorcycle Insurance quotes for your new, used motorcycle.

+The information in this article is obtained from various sources.
 This content is offered for educational purposes only and does not represent contractual agreements.
-The definitions, terms, and coverage in a given policy may be different from those suggested here and such policy will be governed by the language contained therein.
+The definitions, terms and coverages in a given policy may be different than those suggested here.
 No warranty or appropriateness for a specific purpose is expressed or implied.